RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 ## Technical note

 The query parser is built using the Lemon Parser Generator and a Ragel based lexer.
-You can see the grammar definition [at the git repo](https://github.com/RediSearch/RediSearch/blob/master/src/query_parser/v2/parser.y).
+You can see the `dialect 2` grammar definition [at the git repo](https://github.com/RediSearch/RediSearch/blob/master/src/query_parser/v2/parser.y).

+You can also see the [DEFAULT_DIALECT](https://redis.io/docs/stack/search/configuring/#default_dialect) configuration parameter.